 Unpowered monitors, on the other hand, need a separate amplifier.
 They are just composed of a loudspeaker and horn.

 If you need an all-in-one sound system for your church, then the Fender Passport Venue S2 Portable PA System might be a great choice.
 With its easy setup and sturdy, reliable design, you can work at various venues, from small meeting rooms to large outdoor stadiums.
-It comes with loudspeakers, compact stands, mic, XLR, cable, and instrument cable.
+It comes with portable PA speakers, compact stands, wireless microphone, XLR, cable, and instrument cable.

 It also has fine-tuned volume control for vocals and instruments with its built-in 10-channel mixer and reverb.